Gameday History, Family Crest & Coats of Arms

 Early Origins of the Gameday family

 The surname Gameday was first found in Suffolk where they held a family seat as Lords of the Manor.
-The family name was first referenced in the year 1327 when John Gameday held estates in the county.
+The family name was first referenced in the year 1327, when John Gameday held estates in the county.
 The name was originally Gandow.

 Alternatively, the name could have been Norman in origin and in this case, the name was from Candé, near Blois.
-"Nicholas Candie occurs in Normandy, 1195 (Magni Rotuli Scaccarii Normanniae.
+"Nicholas Candie occurs in Normandy, 1195" according to the Magni Rotuli Scaccarii Normanniae.

 Early History of the Gameday family

 This web page shows only a small excerpt of our Gameday research.
-Another 142 words (10 lines of text) covering the years 1379, 1455, 1487, 1619 and 1689 are included under the topic Early Gameday History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1379, 1455, 1487, 1619, 1689, 1661, 1689, 1729 and 1714 are included under the topic Early Gameday History in all our PDF Extended History products and printed products wherever possible.

 Gameday Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Gameday has appeared include Gandy, Gandey, Gameday, Candy, Candey, Ganty, Canty and many more.

 Early Notables of the Gameday family (pre 1700)

 Another 100 words (7 lines of text) are included under the topic Early Gameday Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gameday family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Gameday arrived in North America very early: Absolon Gandy, who arrived in Virginia in 1663; William Cantey, who settled in South Carolina in 1670-1672; George Gandy, who settled in Maryland in 1676.